launay12u/framework_scss/README.md

 ## Customize

 If you use scss version of this framework, you can customize all the attribute values of each contents.
-To do this you simply open the custom.css file, uncomment the lines that you want to change and insert a new value.
+To do this you simply open the customize.css file, uncomment the lines that you want to change and insert a new value.

 For example -> Change the number of column grid :
 Open cutomize.scss